-Based on the above research discoveries, the author made the following recommendations: The external and internal stakeholders in the LED process must come together and form a broad stakeholders forum (BSF) in LG(s) (such as HNTC).
+Based on the above research discoveries, the author made the following recommendations: The external and internal stakeholders in the LED process must come together and form a broad stakeholder forum (BSF) in LG(s) (such as HNTC).

-536 Thus, stakeholders (such as SMMEs, PPS, OhRC, CBDOs, NCCI, IHE, and MURD) must 537 continue establishing partnerships concerning assessing intervention strategic approaches for 538 LED initiatives, innovation, and management in LGs.
+Thus, stakeholders (such as SMMEs, PPS, OhRC, CBDOs, NCCI, IHE, and MURD) must continue establishing partnerships concerning assessing intervention strategic approaches for LED initiatives, innovation, and management in LGs.

-539 The intervention strategic approaches assessed for the effective LED initiatives 540 emphasized and clarified the crucial intervention approaches to "deal with" the sustainable 541 measurements and minimal standards for LED initiatives in HNTC by improving the SECs and 542 maintaining the QLLP across all local areas under jurisdiction.
+The intervention strategic approaches assessed for the effective LED initiatives emphasized and clarified the crucial intervention approaches to 'deal with' the sustainable measurements and minimal standards for LED initiatives in HNTC by improving the SECs and maintaining the QLLP across all local areas under jurisdiction.